This is the “go to” source of information on initial steps to be taken to become a Scouter in the 1st Kanata Scout Group.

 b.
 Scouter takes letter and IDs (passport, driver's license, etc. as instructed on form) to Police Station.

 c.
-If DoB/gender match, may require trip to 160 Elgin for fingerprint identification (disproving from database match on record).
+If your DoB/gender match an offender withing the RCMP database, you may require a trip to 160 Elgin for fingerprint identification (disproving from database match).

 d.
 Police mail the assessed PRC to the Scouter.

 e.
 Scouter to asap return original to the Registrar.
 If you’d like the original back, just clip a note to the PRC.
 Once Council sees the original, it will be mailed/delivered back to you.

 c) An Interview will be scheduled with yourself, the Contact Scouter and the Group Commissioner.

 d) Upon logging into your account on MyScouts.ca, the Code of Conduct will be presented for your review and acceptance.

 f) Training is part of the Registration process, however it may be completed at your convenience prior to becoming a registered Scouter.
 Only registered Scouters can participate in section meetings and contribute towards ratio.